jmacost5/cpp-528-fall-2021-group-01/README.md

 ## Installing Required Pacakges

-To install the specific versions of the packages used in this project use the renv::restore() function.
+This repository contains a `renv.lock` file that stores packages and their dependencies.
+To install the specific versions of the packages stored in that file, use the renv::restore() function.

 ```
 renv::restore()